Download a SANE fundraising pack, filled with ideas and tips to help make your fundraising a success.

 Contact SANE’s Fundraising Team on 020 7422 5544 or email firstname.lastname@example.org to discuss your ideas.

 “Supporting mental health is wonderful choice, because so many people are in need of urgent help.
-Your involvement has the dual benefit of raising vital funds, while also helping to challenge stigma and promote acceptance.
-I’m really grateful for your help and goodwill.”
+Your involvement has the dual benefit of raising vital funds, while also helping to tackle stigma.
+I’m really grateful for all your help.”

 Paul Flitcroft, Director of Fundraising and Marketing